 The prevent duty requires that all staff are aware of the signs that a child maybe vulnerable to radicalisation.
 The risks will need to be considered for political; environmental; animal rights; or faith based extremism that may lead to a child becoming radicalised.
-All staff have received prevent training by undertaking an elearning course and received in school awareness training in order that they can identify the signs of children being radicalised.
+All staff have received prevent WRAP training/undertaken elearning/received awareness training in order that they can identify the signs of children being radicalised.

 As part of the preventative process resilience to radicalisation will be built through the promotion of fundamental British values through the curriculum.
-(See British value statement)